Why Doesn't the FTC Attack False Chiropractic Claims?

 Stephen Barrett, M.D.

 It puzzles me that the U.S. Federal Trade Commission has never publicly attacked any of the false or misleading claims that are common in chiropractic advertising.
-In 1973, a colleague of mine and our Congressional Representative (Fred Rooney) complained about a local chiropractic newspaper ad.
+In the early 1970s, a colleague of mine and our Congressional Representative (Fred Rooney) complained about a local chiropractic newspaper ad.
 Gerald J. Thain, the FTC's Assistant Director for National Advertising, replied that because the distribution was only local, the FTC's jurisdiction was uncertain and its resources too limited to give the matter enforcement priority.
 Thain also suggested that we contact the Pennsylvania Bureau of Consumer Protection [l].
 Congressman Rooney responded (in part):

 I do, of course, recognize the limited impact upon "interstate commerce" which the subject advertisement . . . may have had.
 My concern, however, is that this and other advertising texts making grossly exaggerated claims for the value of chiropractic services are being distributed by the hundreds, perhaps thousands of newspapers nationwide.
 Further, I believe that investigation will disclose that stock ads are being distributed nationwide for placement in local newspapers by local chiropractors. . . .
 I believe you will find the problem nationwide in scope, that it probably involves a majority of the nation's newspapers and that what really is at stake in a massive deception of the public to rely upon chiropractic services for treatment of extremely serious medical or mental disorders. . . .
 I would appreciate it very much if you would re-think this matter in view of its potential for serious harm to the public health nationwide .